MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     }
     ```

-    In order to give it a meaningful name, the following metadata can be added to the Metadata.xml, which will update the name back to originally defined in the Kotlin code:
+    In order to give it a meaningful name, the following metadata can be added to the **Metadata.xml**, which will update the name back to originally defined in the Kotlin code:

     ```xml
     <attr path="/api/package[@name='com.microsoft.simplekotlinlib']/class[@name='FooClass']/method[@name='fooUIntArrayMethod--ajY-9A']" name="managedName">fooUIntArrayMethod</attr>